itkhanz/Appium-Mobile-App-Testing/Appium-qavbox/README.md

 * This repo covers the Appium tutorials and courses from qavbox by Sunil Patro.
 * The code has been extended to use the custom developed `DriverManager` and `AppFactory` with custom properties files and constants and utils.
+* Furthermore, the application specific options are loaded dynamically from the `applications.json` based on the ENUM App constant id.
 * Gestures are placed into separate utility class.
 * Original code base has been refactored and extended to improve framework structure.
 This enables the code repo to be cloned and reused for multiple frameworks since all the custom settings can be easily configured from properties file.